climbTheStairs/site/js_style_guide.md

     fn()
     ```

-- The use of short circuits in place of conditionals is discouraged.
+- Short circuits should not be used in place of conditionals.

     ```javascript
-    // discouraged
+    // avoid
     condition && fn()

     // okay